top of page

 “Design is something he lives,” observes Lemon’s Kevin Frankental.
 “It informs his reason for being.”

 “It was such a hard brief,” Yaniv admits.
 “I needed to get across the humble notion of what Nic wanted to convey with the best ingredients.
 It’s not fine dining, but it’s got that level of quality.”
 In search of an element of specificity as an antidote to the cliché white and blue Greek restaurant aesthetic, Yaniv embarked on a comprehensive research quest.
-Never having been to Greece, he had no experiential material to pull from creatively, and so he immersed himself in various digital library archives in search of a common denominator between South Africa and Greek Cypriot region.
+Never having been to Greece, he had no experiential material to pull from creatively, and so he immersed himself in various digital library archives in search of a common denominator between South Africa and the Greek Cypriot region.

 When Yaniv came across images of fishermen's cottages on the Ionian Sea that shared plastering techniques with those on the South African West Coast, everything clicked.
 “They had these beautiful thick walls, so there were these beautiful kind of openings, and relief.”
 He ran with it: “It felt honest, and it didn’t feel overly decorative.”
 Nicolas reports a positive response from customers.
 “People love the chairs Yaniv designed for us!”
 He’s most proud of feedback that affirms overall synchronicity between the food and interior design, “which of course was what I wanted from the beginning.”